THE 2025 ASIA MINOR TRAVEL SEMINAR

 • Preparation of summaries and abstracts

-Students registering for the seminar as a three-credit course are also required to complete a 25-page historical paper based on oral history sources.
+Students registering for the seminar as a three-credit course are also required to complete a 25 page historical paper based on Oral History sources.

 SPONSORSHIP